neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 - **Balance Validation**: Request days ≤ remaining balance

   - Formula: `totalDays ≤ balance.remaining`
+  - Leave year determined by cutoff configuration for request start date
-  - Validated at request submission (Scenario A)
+  - Validated at request submission (Scenario A) - uses cutoff-based year lookup
   - Re-validated at approval time (Scenario C) - balance may have changed
   - If insufficient balance: Request cannot be created or approved